leslieAppl/SplitView0602/README.md

             presentation.sourceRect = frame!
         }

-## Segue present as popover view on iPhone (a compact horizontal Size Class)
+## Segue present as popover on iPhone (a compact horizontal Size Class)

         override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
             if segue.identifier == "showPopover" {